Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 Overview
 ~~~~~~~~

-A mod for Siege of Dragonspear, BG2:EE, EET (Enhanced Edition Trilogy) and IWD:EE that allows
+A mod for BG:EE, BG2:EE, EET (Enhanced Edition Trilogy) and IWD:EE that allows spellcasters to
-spellcasters to build their own golems.
+build their own golems.

 You can encounter a great number of golems of various types throughout the game.
 They are strong,
 resistant, and utterly loyal to their master.
 Unfortunately they are mostly hostile towards you.